 Churup is a good, less-crowded alternative to the Laguna 69 walk – which can get a bit over-populated.
 It’s a similar length and is an easy one to do without a guide in a one-day trip.
 Perhaps not one for total beginners as you do need to a bit of scrambling to get past a waterfall at one point!
 Worth bringing a warm jacket for this as it can be chilly near the lake itself.

 This is for the more hardcore walkers, at around 31 miles (over trickier terrain at a high altitude).
 The Santa Cruz Valley circuit normally takes hikers four days and three nights – you’ll need to bring camping equipment, which you can hire in Huaraz.
 You can opt for a guide but it’s a fairly straightforward route to tackle solo.
 Prepare yourself for vast mountain passes, alpine lakes and a crystal clear view of the stars at night.

 The hike to Laguna 69 is probably one of the most popular hikes to do with a tour group, but can also be done on your own.
-The Laguna 69 tour is a one-day hike, and day tours usually leave at around 5.30am, returning at 6 in the afternoon, and are really good value.
-Lake 69 is a stunning spot that is not to miss out on – paradise for photographers.
+The Laguna 69 tour is a one-day hike, and day tours usually leave at around 5.30am, returning at 6.00pm in the evening, and are really good value.
+Lake 69 is a stunning spot that is a not-to-be-missed paradise for photographers.
 The trek is around five miles long at a high altitude.

 If 3 or 4 days just isn’t enough time spent in this beautiful landscape – why not commit to the 10 – 12 day hike on the Huayhuash trail?
 It’s a challenging hike at an altitude of mostly above 4000m but widely considered one of the most spectacular walking routes in the world.
 The Cordillera Huayhuash is an inspiring place and home to Peru’s second highest summit – Yerupaja.